 The Rehabilitation Plan sets out the strategic targets of the Group entity for the coming 15 years, as well as defines the main operating and financial objectives of the Group entity.
 According to the Rehabilitation Plan, the Rehabilitation Manager has been appointed to undertake the governance of Georgian State Electrosystem JSC throughout the entire rehabilitation period.
 The main creditor of Georgian State Electrosystem JSC is the Ministry of Finance of Georgia.
 The amounts payable to the Ministry of Finance of Georgia are taxes and duties, as well as loans and interest accrued.

 Restructured liabilities are presented at discounted amounts.
+Following the approval of the new Rehabilitation Plan in 2008, the Group has estimated the fair value of deferred payables, to effect the amendments in the repayment terms.
 The fair value of these liabilities on the Rehabilitation Plan approval date has been determined by discounting future cash flows at an average market interest rate of 9.57%.